Updated: Jul 15

 Think of thick grass and selective WK as two important process steps in a reinforcing lawn growth loop.
 Maintaining a thick stand of grass is an ongoing, multi-year, building process.
 It includes regular seeding, fertilizing, weed control, aeration, de-thatching, and watering.

-By the way, a thick stand of grass creates a barefoot lawn for you and your kids.
+I was motivated because a thick stand of grass creates a barefoot lawn for you and your kids.
 It makes it inviting to run and play in the backyard.
-Growing up, my kids played field sports like soccer and lacrosse.
+When our children were young, they played field sports like soccer and lacrosse.
 Our backyard was the family and friends' destination for field sports and fun!

 Chemicals get an undeserved bad rap.
 With a little understanding and willingness to safely use chemicals, they can be a high-value, low-cost addition to maintaining a beautiful outdoor space.
 We have shown you how to think of different weed control types and how to implement smart borders for weed control.
 A thick stand of grass is the best deterrent to weeds in your lawn.
-Most important, effective yard management is not hard and not particularly time-consuming.
+Effective yard management, including the appropriate use of weed killers, is not hard and not particularly time-consuming.
 It is truly a case of “A stitch in time saves nine.”
 If you keep up with a regular program, a beautiful outdoor space awaits you!

 3-way Max Turf and Ornamental